acdc-digital/solomon-Desktop-App/README.md

 Our Front-End application is currently being hosted on Vercel, free tier as noted in the domain above.

 **Latest Release:**
-v1.1.14
+v1.1.15
 Our Nextjs front end is hosted on Vercel, with an animated background.
 The Apple .dmg has been corrected.
+Notary has been disabled (temporarily) until a more robust structure can be reviewed for Prodcution.
+In the meantime, contuing in development-mode for now [scaffolding is there].

 #### Git Update Version Main Commands (steps)
 1. git add .